 It must be always remembered that once a product has a CE mark, the manufacturer has the right to market it in all the EU states.
 Essentially this means that if anyone should stand in the manufacturer’s way is acting illegally.
 It can be also said that any organisation that sends out an edict which makes it difficult for the manufacturer to reach a market would also be acting illegally.

 This is one of the reasons why ODEP does not make recommendations.
 We simply assess the quality of the submissions that a manufacturer makes in support of the ongoing use of their product.

-On the other hand Pre-Entry * is a benchmark.
-Pre entry* products are going through “Beyond Compliance” It is essential that any hospital using pre-entry * Beyond Compliance products fulfils all the responsibilities associated with Beyond Compliance products, particularly with respect to the BC consent form.
+Pre-entry alone is not a benchmark and the use of Pre-entry (alone) products will downrate a surgeon’s or hospital’s ODEP profile.
+On the other hand, Pre-entry A* is a benchmark.
+Pre-entry A* products are going through “Beyond Compliance” ("BC").
+It is essential that any hospital using Pre-entry A* BC products fulfils all the responsibilities associated with Beyond Compliance products, particularly with respect to the BC consent form.

-Where doe NICE fit in to all this?
-Nice set up ODEP for hips.
+Where does NICE fit in to all this?
+Nice set up ODEP for Hips.
 They recommended a 10 and a 3 Year benchmark with a failure rate of <10% at 10 years and < 3% at 3 years.
 ODEP have fine tuned the guidance.
-More recently NICE were encouraged to raise the bar by saying that at 10 years there should be a revision rate of<5%.
+More recently NICE were encouraged to raise the bar by saying that at 10 years there should be a revision rate of <5%.

 THIS IS WHAT ODEP IS… AN ONGOING SURVEILLANCE PROGRAMME